-Previous legislation.
-AB 43 (Friedman), Chapter 690, Statutes of 2021 grants the California Department of Transportation (Caltrans) and local authorities greater flexibility in setting speed limits based on recommendations the Zero Traffic Fatality Task Force (Task Force) made in January 2020.
+AB 43 (Friedman), Chapter 690, Statutes of 2021 grants Caltrans and local authorities greater flexibility in setting speed limits based on recommendations the Zero Traffic Fatality Task Force (Task Force) made in January 2020.

 AB 2363 (Friedman), Chapter 650, Statutes of 2018 requires the Secretary of Transportation to establish and convene the Zero Traffic Fatalities Task Force, on or before, July 1, 2019, and prepare and submit a report of findings based on the efforts of this task force by January 1, 2020.